-Your student may be exhausted when he first gets home.
-He may have just finished exams or completed major projects.
-He’s been busy, stressed, and may not have gotten much sleep.
-He may want to do nothing for the first few days but sleep – eat – and sleep some more.
-His inner clock has also shifted and midnight may now be his preferred time to make a meal, do laundry, or head out with his friends.
+Your student may be exhausted when they first get home.
+They may have just finished exams or completed major projects.
+Your student has been busy, stressed, and may not have gotten much sleep.
+They may want to do nothing for the first few days but sleep – eat – and sleep some more.
+Their inner clock has also shifted and midnight may now be their preferred time to make a meal, do laundry, or head out with friends.

-Your student also wants to catch up with his home-town friends while he is on break.
+Your student also wants to catch up with home-town friends while they are on break.
 It’s time to share college stories and explore old favorite places.
-Once your student wakes up, he may be out of the door with his friends before you realize it.
+Once your student wakes up, they may be out of the door with their friends before you realize it.
 Certainly, there will be some family meals, but probably not as many as you anticipated.

-Your student is also trying to balance his new position as no-longer-kid-but-not-yet-adult.
-He’s been independent at school and wants to maintain that independence, but he may also long for that nostalgic feeling of being a kid at home again.
-Your student may not be exactly sure who he is or how he fits into the family right now.
-You may not be any more sure about it than he is.
+Your student is also trying to balance their new position as no-longer-kid-but-not-yet-adult.
+They’ve been independent at school and want to maintain that independence, but they may also long for that nostalgic feeling of being a kid at home again.
+Your student may not be exactly sure who they are or how they fit into the family right now.
+You may not be any more sure about it than they are.